TeamIngrid/ProjectMem/docs/guides/overview.md

 Or property taxes might be due every year on February 20th:

-`Property tax every 1 year on feb 20th`
+`Property tax every 1 year on February 20th`

+Create the record, click on "+".

 ![](../../assets/images/guides/overview/property_tax_add_action.png)

+Create the Action for the record.

 ![](../../assets/images/guides/overview/property_tax_every_1_year_on_feb_20th.png)